 Helping top talent see how they can drive more contribution to strategy is critical to keeping them engaged.
 It’s not enough for them to stay with a business just because you offer them financial reward.
 They want to be engaged on a much deeper level; given the opportunity to contribute and recognised for their contribution – progressive talent management practices.

 High potentials are not the leaders of companies but the next level down.
 They have high expectations and high aspirations about the contributions they can bring.
 Pay is still important.
 However, high potentials want to be a part of what they helped you to deliver.
 Number 1 factor to drive the performance of top performers in pricing.

 High potentials are influenced by recognition and contribution; which means you have to change your talent management style and approach when you are dealing with a high-potential individual.
-Acknowledge their strengths and differences and support their success.
+As a result, you need cknowledge their strengths and differences and support their success.